lionelmace/iks-lab/book/scale-app.md

-# Scale applicationand Clean your services
+# Scale application and Clean your services

 1. Let's scale up to 3 replicas
     ```sh